3 Tips to Help You Avoid Custom Home Delays

-Building a custom home is one of life’s most exciting milestones—but delays can quickly turn the dream into frustration.
-Between weather setbacks, material shortages, delivery issues, and labor constraints, there are plenty of factors that can throw your timeline off course.
+Building a custom home ranks up there among life’s exciting milestones, but all too often, delays can turn the dream into a source of frustration.
+Weather conditions delay materials, delivery issues, and labor constraints; it’s a long list of factors that can throw your timeline in the wrong direction.

 1. Bring Your Team Onboard Early